edwardtanguay/datapod-for-react-kotlin-json/README.md

 ## Known issues

 - note there is a hack in the npm statements that execute commands to clear cache, since changes in called modules were not updating unless the top file was changed
-- at one point I received this error: "error: org.jetbrains.kotlin.mainKts.Import (app.main.kts): java.lang.ClassNotFoundException: org.jetbrains.kotlin.mainKts.Import"
+- at one point I received this error: "error: org.jetbrains.kotlin.mainKts.Import (app.main.kts): java.lang.ClassNotFoundException: org.jetbrains.kotlin.mainKts.Import", this was because I realized that modules that are imported cannot further import modules.
+The solution is to import them in the parent module.
+The child module will be able to use it, see learn.kts which uses the qcli module without importing it itself.

 ## More Datapod templates and sites